-The funds are valued every three years by independent qualified actuaries, the rates of contribution payable being determined by the actuaries (the most recent valuation was at 31st March 2016).
+The funds are valued every three years by independent qualified actuaries, who us this information to determine employer contribution rates.
 Pension costs are accounted for on the basis of charging the expected cost of providing pensions over the year during which the company benefits from the employees' services.
 Variations in the pension cost are spread over the expected service lives on current employees.

 RTL also operates a defined contribution pension scheme for the benefit of employees who joined the company after April 2010.
 No other retirement benefits are provided to RTL employees.

-Pension costs for BFfC employees are covered by a pension related asset held by Reading Borough Council, being the guarantee to cover all pension costs.
+Pension costs for BFfC employees are accounted for as part of Reading Borough Council's single entity financial statements, under the terms of a guarantee by the Council to cover all pension deficits and funding liabilities.